Sonoma County St. Vincent de Paul assistance programs.

 Basic needs as well as emergency assistance from St. Vincent de Paul churches of Sonoma County may be able to help families that are in a crisis.
-Everything from shelter to food, access to a thrift store or one time financial aid may be arranged.
-The staff also focus on those that live in Sonoma County and that would be most at risk without help, such as the elderly, children, or disabled.
+Everything from shelter to free food, access to a thrift store or one time financial aid may be arranged.
+The staff also focus on those that live in Sonoma County and that would be most at risk without help, such as the elderly, children, immigrant and/or migrant workers or disabled.

 The programs rely on funding from the local thrift store as well as the federal government grant process.
 Or some of the services, such as the food pantry, use donations from the community, such as churches or even businesses.
 All of this is combined by St. Vincent de Paul staff to provide assistance.